jmdha/P6/Jantimizer/QueryTestSuite/README.md

 # User secrets
 This project uses local User Secrets for connection strings.
 To add a secrets file to the project:
-* Right click on the project file
+* Right click on the project file.
-* Click "Manage User Secrets"
+* Click "Manage User Secrets".
-* Paste the following structure and insert your connection strings instead
+* Paste the following structure and insert your connection strings instead.
+* Also optional to disable some of the database connectors if needed.

 ```
 {
   "ConnectionStrings": {
     "POSGRESQL": "connection string here",
     "MYSQL": "connection string here"
+  },
+  "LaunchSystem": {
+    "POSGRESQL": "True",
+    "MYSQL": "True"
   }
 }
 ```